BinaryIgor/blog/posts/sqlite-db-simple-in-process-reliable-fast.md

 Do we really need to share this data/state over the network, directly?

 SQLite is an embedded SQL database engine that lives as a library, inside the process and runs together with it; it writes and reads from a single database file (almost).
-**Because of this Simplicity, we get Resilience - network cannot fail us, since we operate on simple, local files.**
+**Because of this Simplicity, we get Reliability - network cannot fail us, since we operate on simple, local files.**
 In many cases, we will also gain performance because latency of local file operations is much lower than network access.

 **Is it all roses?
 Of course not, nothing is - there are just better and worse tradeoffs, depending on the context and use case.**